opalmedapps/deploy-pie/README.md

 You need to be logged into the GitLab container registry.
 Follow the instructions to [authenticate with the container registry](https://docs.gitlab.com/ee/user/packages/container_registry/authenticate_with_container_registry.html).

-You need to have a token that has the `read_repository` scope in order for `copier` to read this repository.

 At the end of setting up a new project using `copier` certain files, such as certificate files, are copied to the project directory.
 Whether a file is required depends on the chosen deployment options.